 Race Starts With a Little Swim

 Like nearly all races now it was a staggered self seeding start.
 I went with the 1 hour 15 minutes group which was nearly half the competitors.
-The gaps between start groups weren’t small enough, Wales was much better groups divided into 10 minute intervals.
+The gaps between start groups weren’t small enough, Wales was much better with groups divided into 10 minute intervals.
 Competitors were too bunched up meaning there were slower swimmers and faster swimmers in the same area at the same time.
+Plus a lot of people at Malaysia weren’t seeding correctly.

 Athletes were released at 4 people a second, so we had clear water to start but unfortunately those slower people had snuck in ahead and I was now quite literally swimming over people.
 The pointy end of an ironman swim isn’t for the faint of heart or weaker swimmer.